Mahaveer Raghunathan

 Mahaveer Raghunathan (born 17 November 1998) is an Indian racing driver.
-He currently competes in the Italian GT Championship with AF Corse.
+He became only the third Indian driver to test a Formula One car when he participated in a private test with Alfa Romeo Racing on 5 August 2021 at the Hungaroring, before testing with McLaren in July 2023 at Portimão and getting sued two years later for unpaid testing fees.
+Raghunathan is the 2017 BOSS GP champion in the Formula class, and gained notoriety while racing in Formula 2 in 2019—a season plagued by incidents and a lack of pace.
+He last competed in the 2025 Italian GT Championship for AF Corse.

 Career

 Junior series

 Raghunathan started his racing career in karting in 2012, where he remained active until 2013.
 He also made his formula racing debut in 2012 in four races of the JK Racing Asia Series for the Meco Racing team.

-In 2013, he competed in the MRF Challenge Formula 1600, finishing sixth.
+In 2013, Raghunathan competed in the MRF Challenge Formula 1600, finishing sixth.
 He also took part in the final race weekend of the Formula Masters China series at the Shanghai International Circuit for the Cebu Pacific Air by KCMG team.